 Are over-the-counter cold remedies safe for people who have high blood pressure?

-Over-the-counter cold remedies aren't off-limits if you have high blood pressure, but it's important to make careful choices.
+Over-the-counter cold remedies aren't off-limits if you have high blood pressure or take medication for high blood pressure, but it's important to make careful choices.
+Talk to your doctor before taking any OTC medications or supplements.

 Among over-the-counter cold remedies, decongestants cause the most concern for people who have high blood pressure.
 Decongestants relieve nasal stuffiness by narrowing blood vessels and reducing swelling in the nose.
 This narrowing can affect other blood vessels as well, which can increase blood pressure.

 - Choose a cold medication designed for people who have high blood pressure.
 Some cold medications don't contain decongestants.
-However, these medications may contain other powerful drugs, such as dextromethorphan, that can be dangerous if you take too much.
-Follow the dosing instructions carefully.
+Avoid medications that have warnings on the label for people who have high blood pressure and those who take blood pressure medications.

 - Take a pain reliever.
-To relieve a fever, sore throat or headache or body aches, try aspirin or acetaminophen.
+To relieve a fever, sore throat or headache, or body aches, try aspirin or acetaminophen.
+Taking nonsteroidal anti-inflammatory drugs, such as ibuprofen (Motrin IB, Advil) and naproxen sodium (Aleve) can also contribute to high blood pressure.

 - Use saline nasal spray.
 To relieve nasal congestion, try saline nasal spray.
 The spray can help flush your sinuses.